Bleeding Hearts —what are they?

 - provides a 24 hour/day employment services temp to full time

-- Less people on streets homeless
+- Less people on streets as homeless

 - Most hotels have recreational facilities on site.